FabsHC/quasar-fire-operation/README.md

 * Docker(maybe, it's up to you!)

 ##### Setup
 This project will need the dependencies above to run.
-You can find the JDK 15 here: https://sdkman.io/ .
+You can find the JDK 15 [here](https://sdkman.io/).
 I highly recommend you to download this guy, you can find many SDKs from many languages in there.
 I ran an instance of Mongodb on a Docker container with this command:
 * docker run -d --name mongodb -p 127.0.0.1:27017:27017 -d mongo:3.4.2

 You can, of course, use an instance of mongodb the way you like.
 At least, it's a maven project, so you will need to have maven installed.